Jayaranjani/messenger-authentication-okta-integration-blueprint/blueprint/index.md

 Write necessary code to configure authenticated web messaging for Messenger when it runs in your webpage.

-To enable the OKTA Sign-In experience using JavaScript, do either of the following:
+To enable the Okta Sign-In experience using JavaScript, do either of the following:
   * [Enable sign-in with the Okta Auth JavaScript SDK](#enable-sign-in-with-the-Okta-Auth-JavaScript-SDK).
   * Use the OAuth 2.0 endpoint.

 ### Enable sign-in with the Okta Auth JavaScript SDK

-You can enable sign-in by including the Okta Auth JavaScript SDK in your webpage.
+To enable sign-in, include the Okta Auth JavaScript SDK in your webpage.

 1. Get the[Okta Auth JavaScript SDK](https://global.oktacdn.com/okta-auth-js/5.2.2/okta-auth-js.min.js "Okta Auth JavaScript SDK").